Devanand999/Miniproject/README.md

-# FoodHub - Food Ordering System
+# FoodieBites - Food Ordering System

 A full-stack food ordering application with user and admin interfaces.